BuilderIO/partytown/docs/trade-offs.md

 title: Trade-Offs
 ---

 Nothing is without trade-offs.
-Using Partytown to orchestrate third-party scripts vs adding them to your pages has the following considerations:
+Using Partytown to orchestrate third-party scripts vs. adding them to your pages the traditional way has the following considerations:

 ## Intercepted Network Requests